 Pounds of food an adult elephant typically eats every day.

-Working alongside our community conservation partners, we rescue young elephants orphaned in the poaching war, hand-raise and rehabilitate them, and place them safely back in the wild with new herds.
 We’re also using science to study elephant movements, reproduction, and behavior to ensure these gentle giants are here for generations to come.
 We can’t do it without your help.

 What You Can Do, Right Now